-ReGenesis Health Care has locations that serve counties including Spartanburg and Cherokee, South Carolina have one goal in mind – high quality, multi-specialty care such as behavioral health.
+ReGenesis Health Care has locations that serve counties including Spartanburg, Cherokee, and Union, South Carolina have one goal in mind – high quality, multi-specialty care such as behavioral health.
 Just like all other areas of our practice, we want to be a valuable behavioral health resource.
 We provide education, primary care, prevention, and even case management to those who are underinsured, uninsured and those who lack the necessary finances for medical care.
 Our services are patient-focused and comprehensive.

 Our behavioral health department takes care of the mental health needs of these communities.
 For instance, those who are suffering from depression may receive a basic level of care to diagnose and begin the treatment process.
 Their care may also require renewal of current scripts for depression.
 Another option is a referral to a specialist who is specially trained in behavioral health, who can provide a more in-depth evaluation as well as more other treatment options.
 Since we do case management, we're able to refer patients to other sources since serious depression can have profound consequences including unique, interrelated health problems.